atekumalla/geronimo-document-summarizer/README.md

 # geronimo-document-summarizer
-Geronimo is a Chainlit-based application that serves as a cliff notes style document summrizer that uses LLMs to compress the content of a document
+Geronimo is a Chainlit-based application that serves as a cliff notes style document summarizer which uses LLMs to compress the content of a document

 ## Features